 Bose family members and many academics have refuted the plane crash theory for long, though two commissions of enquiry proved substantially that Netaji did succumb to his burns in the plane crash on August 18, 1945.
 However, the third commission early this century held the view that there was no written record of Netaji being killed in the plane crash, ignoring the time-tested secrecy maintained in military records.

-Though the recent row over a French secret report was a last-ditch attempt to keep the controversy alive, it is time India decides to bring Netaji's ashes back home as per his daughter's wishes.
+Though the recent row over a French secret report was a last-ditch attempt to keep the controversy alive, it is time India decided to bring Netaji's ashes back home as per his daughter's wishes.
 Kept at Renkoji Buddhist temple in Tokyo outskirts, the ashes are given annual ceremonial tribute on August 18 every year.
-Is this what Netaji deserves?
+Is this what Netaji deserved?